Researchers

 Jan Miller Polgar (School of Occupational Therapy, University of Western Ontario)

 Dr. Routhier is Associate Professor in the Department of Rehabilitation and Adjunct Professor in the Department of Mechanical Engineering at Université Laval.
-He is also a Full Research at the Centre for Interdisciplinary Research in Rehabilitation and Social Integration (CIRRIS) at the “Institut de réadaptation en déficience physique de Québec (IRDPQ)”l.
-He has earned his B.Sc (1993) and M.Sc.
+He is also a Full Researcher at the Centre for Interdisciplinary Research in Rehabilitation and Social Integration (CIRRIS) at the “Institut de réadaptation en déficience physique de Québec (IRDPQ)”.
+He earned his B.Sc (1993) and M.Sc.
 (1997) in Mechanical Engineering at the Université Laval, and subsequently his Ph.D.
 (2004) in Experimental Medicine at the CIRRIS.
-Dr. Routhier’s research interest is in assistive technologies (impact assessment, development, etc.), wheelchair skills training and assessment, development and validation of tools/methods of clinical/research assessment and training/education, development and evaluation of interventions with users of assistive devices, and social participation of assistive technology users.
-His most recent research projects are called “Towards Intervention Focusing on Community Living and Quality of Life for Individuals with Spinal Cord Injury” and “Impact of Wheelchair Skills on Social Participation of Spinal Cord Manual Wheelchair Users.
+Dr. Routhier’s research interests are in assistive technologies (impact assessment, development, etc.), wheelchair skills training and assessment, development and validation of tools/methods of clinical/research assessment and training/education, development and evaluation of interventions with users of assistive devices, and social participation of assistive technology users.
+His most recent research projects are called “Towards Intervention Focusing on Community Living and Quality of Life for Individuals with Spinal Cord Injury” and “Impact of Wheelchair Skills on Social Participation of Spinal Cord Manual Wheelchair Users.”

 Bonita J. Sawatzky (Department of Orthopaedics, University of British Columbia)